 Residential and Permit Zones

-In residential areas, permit zones might remain active on public holidays.
+In residential areas, permit zones remain active on public holidays.
 Parking without a valid permit in these zones can result in fines.
 Check local council regulations for any exceptions.

 Local Council Regulations